ronnidc/ui-engine/README.md

-# UI Engine (nuxt)
+# UI Engine

-> A tool based on Vue.js & Nuxt for the purpose of implementing the UI, building static prototypes & generate asset bundles for production.
+> A Static Site Generator (SSG) for prototyping the UI & generate asset bundles for production.

 ## Developemnt